dan-schel/css-template/documentation.md

 For a subtle button effect that is invisible until hovered/focussed, the `btn-hover` mixin is available.
-This button styling does **_not_** require the content to support `--content-clr`.
+This button styling does **_not_** require the content to support `--clr-content`.

 `btn-filled-neutral` is similar, but has a filled neutral background when idle.
-Furthermore `btn-classic` is identical to `btn-filled-neutral`, but with a subtle outline to mimic a classic button design. **_Neither_** of these stylings require the content to support `--content-clr`.
+Furthermore `btn-classic` is identical to `btn-filled-neutral`, but with a subtle outline to mimic a classic button design. **_Neither_** of these stylings require the content to support `--clr-content`.

 For a more emphasized button, use the `btn-filled` mixin.
 By default, the button will use `--col-accent` for the background and `--col-on-accent` for the